 COMM 102.
-Communication and the Human Community.
+Introduction to Communication.
 3 Credits.

 COMM 110.
 Fundamentals of Public Speaking.
 3 Credits.

 The theory and practice of public speaking with emphasis on content, organization, language, delivery, and critical evaluation of messages.
 Additional emphasis on student performance stressing original thinking, effective organization, and direct communication of ideas.
 F,S,SS.

 COMM 200.
 Writing for New and Traditional Media.
 3 Credits.

 Introduction to the various styles and forms required to effectively write content for existing and emerging media platforms, including the fundamentals of public relations, advertising, and reporting.
 F,S,SS.

 An introduction to the theory and practice of digital communication for print, online and mobile media.
 Course emphasis is on a holistic approach to digital design including both theoretical knowledge and software expertise.
 Course involves creating a series of portfolio-ready digital artifacts.
 F.